 - fear of being in places that would be difficult or embarrassing to get out of if you had a panic attack

-- avoidance of places or situations where you fear you might have a panic attack, or suffering great distress in such places
+- avoidance of places or situations where you fear you might have a panic attack, or experiencing great distress in such places

 Be completely honest with your doctor about your symptoms to obtain an accurate diagnosis.

-Panic disorder is a real disease that requires real treatment.
-The problem responds well to treatment, which is usually a combination of antidepressant medication and psychotherapy like cognitive-behavior therapy (CBT).
+Panic disorder is a real disease that requires treatment.
+Most treatment plans are a combination of antidepressant medications and psychotherapy like cognitive-behavior therapy (CBT).
 However, your doctor may treat you with medication or CBT alone.
-It is possible to learn to manage panic attacks or even to be free of them entirely with appropriate treatment.
+Most people are able to successfully manage their panic attacks with treatment.

 Two types of psychotherapy are common for the treatment of panic disorder with agoraphobia.

-You will learn about agoraphobia and panic attacks in cognitive-behavioral therapy (CBT).
-The therapy focuses on identifying and understanding your panic attacks, then learning how to change your patterns of thought and behavior.
+You will learn about agoraphobia and panic attacks in cognitive behavioral therapy (CBT).
+This therapy focuses on identifying and understanding your panic attacks, then learning how to change your patterns of thought and behavior.

 In CBT, you’ll typically:

-be asked to do some reading on the subject
+- be asked to do some reading on your condition